apolitical/impl-display-for-vec/README.md

 }
 ```

 Uh oh!
-User owns the `Vec<Album>` data we need so using our previous newtype we only have two
+The problem here is that `User` owns the `Vec<Album>` data that we need for our newtype, to
-options
+get at it we only have two options:
 1. We consume User and return just its albums
-2. We make a copy of the data in albums (which also requires Album implements or derives Clone)
+2. We make a copy of the data in albums (note: we can derive Clone for Album to do this)

 Neither of these are particularly desirable, is there a better way?